windicss/nuxt-windicss/README.md

 ],
 ```

-If you have a `tailwind.config.js`, please rename it to `windi.config.js`.
+If you have a `tailwind.config.js`, please rename it to `windi.config.js` or `windi.config.ts`.

-This module will read from `windi.config.js` config if present.
-See [here](https://windicss.netlify.app/guide/configuration.html) for details.
+See [here](https://windicss.netlify.app/guide/configuration.html) for configuration details.

 ## Migrating